 Failed Drum Bearings

 If you got a washing machine making noise when agitating, the most common and possible reason is the drum bearings are broken.
-There are two smart ways to determine and to ‘diagnose’ this occurrence as something that comes from broken drum bearings:
+There are two innovative ways to determine and to ‘diagnose’ this occurrence as something that comes from broken drum bearings:

 - Please turn off your washing machine and free it from any electrical current.
 Then, try to spin the drum with your hand.
 If you heard something like a rumbling noise, loud enough to destroy your anxiety-free day, this is it.